Get out the vote!

 All 100 seats in the Virginia House of Delegates and all 40 seats in the Virginia Senate are up for election in 2019.
-There are also key local elections such as sheriff, school board, board of supervisors and Commonwealth’s Attorney races that are very important opportunities for Virginians to decide which candidates will best to represent their interests.
+There are also key local elections such as sheriff, school board, the board of supervisors and Commonwealth’s Attorney races that are very important opportunities for Virginians to decide which candidates will best to represent their interests.

 The general election is on November 5, 2019.
 Mark your calendars now and start/continue researching your candidates.

 Pledging: Tests have shown that a simple way to encourage people to vote is to ask them to sign a Faithful Citizenship pledge card promising to vote.